 5. Are Returns on Capital Protection Funds Guaranteed?

-It is important to remember that capital protection is not guaranteed but assured.
+It is important to remember that capital protection is not guaranteed.
 Debt instruments like government bonds, bank fixed deposits and post office savings guarantee returns based on an institutional cover.
 On the other hand, these schemes offer protection of capital by structuring the portfolio optimally.

 6. How do I choose a Capital Protection Fund?